 Yoga changed all of that for him, giving him the pathway to a healthier, more wholesome lifestyle.
 Now, he wants to instil the same sense of mindfulness and self-healing into the minds of his viewers.

-Like other channels, Tim offers challenges to keep you on track and improve your yoga.
-Tim’s programmes consist of total-body workouts and isolated muscle or joint groups.
-Tim’s channel has grown hugely since January 2020.
-He has gained over 128,000 subscribers in that time – a huge amount considering the competition in his field.
+Tim offers challenges to keep you on track and improve your yoga.
+His programmes consist of total-body workouts and isolated muscle or joint groups.

 47. Jessica Valant Pilates

-Jessica Valant is a qualified physical therapist and creates the kind of content you rarely find videos on YouTube.
+Jessica Valant is a qualified physical therapist and creates the kind of content you rarely find in YouTube videos.
 She discusses how to recover from specific injuries, stay on track with your recovery, and take care of your body before and after exercise.
 To indicate the type of videos you can find, one of her most-watched videos is ‘how to recover from a hysterectomy.’

 48. The Studio with Jamie Kinkeade

-If you’re missing the studio space in your gym or are a dancer missing group classes, Jamie Kinkeade’s channel is perfect for recreating a workout in your own home.
+Jamie Kinkeade’s channel is another one perfect for recreating a workout in your own home.

 Its upbeat nature, funky tunes, and enthusiastic teacher (including other background participants) will keep you going back for more.
 This channel encompasses Zumba, dance, weight training, and HIIT classes.